another day in quarantene. Hooray!

 So, aussehen is to look in sense of looks.

 Not too difficult in theory, but in practice, the verb actually makes more problems than you’d think.
 The prefix aus is separable, so we have to move it to the end of the phrase.
 And many learners, even more advanced ones, just simply forget to add it.
 But that’s actually quite confusing to a German native speaker.

 - Maria sieht sehr gut.

-This means that Maria has a very good sight.
-Adding aus to the end changes that completely.
+This actually means that Maria has a very good eyesight.

 - Maria sieht sehr gut aus.